sridharanpalanisamy/carmodel/README.md

 This site features:

 - **Photography & images** of vintage Ford cars such as the Model T (1908), Model A (1927), Deluxe Coupe (1940), etc.
-- A short description (`“revolutionized the automobile industry”`, better styling, powerful V8 engine, etc.) for each car model.
+- A short description (“revolutionized the automobile industry”, better styling, powerful V8 engine, etc.) for each car model.
 - A clean, minimal navigation menu with links: Home, About Us, Ford Brand Cars, Contact Us.

 ---